-Intended outcome Success criteria To achieve and sustain improved attendance for all students, particularly our disadvantaged.
-Sustained high attendance by 2025/26 demonstrated by: eliminating the attendance gap between disadvantaged students and their non-disadvantaged peers eliminating the persistent absence attendance gap between disadvantaged students and their non-disadvantaged peers Sustained high levels of wellbeing by 2025/26 demonstrated by: qualitative data from student voice, student and parent survey and teacher observations. case studies of key students who have accessed support. no gap in behaviour incidents for students who fall under disadvantaged / SEMH category.
+Intended outcome Success criteria 1.
+To achieve and sustain improved attendance for all students, particularly our disadvantaged.
+Sustained high attendance by 2026/27 demonstrated by: eliminating the attendance gap between disadvantaged students and their non-disadvantaged peers eliminating the attendance gap between disadvantaged students and their non-disadvantaged peers who are persistently absent Sustained high levels of wellbeing by 2026/27 demonstrated by: qualitative data from student voice, student and parent survey and teacher observations. case studies of key students who have accessed support. no gap in behaviour incidents for students who fall under disadvantaged / SEMH category.
 2. To raise the profile of our pupil premium students.
+Evidence in work scrutinies / learning walks demonstrates that the academic progress of PP students is carefully tracked by teachers, lesson-by-lesson.
 Disadvantaged students to achieve or exceed 4+ in basic measures English and Maths, in line with national average for all students.
 Increased engagement in lessons evidenced through lesson observations, accessibility of curriculum, and progress.
 All students entitled to pupil premium support are accessing this to ensure no student is disadvantaged compared to their peers.
 3. Improved attainment among disadvantaged students across the curriculum at the end of KS4.
-By the end of our current plan in 2025/26 • To achieve their target grade or higher with no disadvantaged gap in attainment.
-4. Improved reading comprehension among disadvantaged students across KS3.
-STAR reading tests at the end of year 9 demonstrate an improvement in comprehension skills for disadvantaged students.
-Closing the reading age gap between disadvantaged and non-disadvantaged students.
-Recognition of accessibility of the whole curriculum through engagement and success in lessons and book scrutiny.
-5. Improved metacognitive and self-regulatory skills among disadvantaged students.
-Teacher reports and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
-This finding is supported by student voice and improved KS4 outcomes.
+By the end of our current plan in 2026/27 To achieve their target grade or higher with no disadvantaged gap in attainment.
+In 2025/26 KS4 outcomes show disadvantaged pupils achieve: • 50% or above passing GCSE Maths and English grade 5+ 4.
+Improved reading comprehension among disadvantaged students across KS3 and KS4.
+Reading tests at the end of year 9 demonstrate an improvement in comprehension skills for disadvantaged students.
+Targeted intervention supports the weakest readers.